shahmirj/spectrum/README.md

 Inside the root folder run:

     make clean all && ./color

+*Note in some cases if you installed Box2d manualy you need to include the `/usr/local/lib` path before running the game, try the following:*

+    export LD_LIBRARY_PATH=/usr/local/lib
+    ./color

 ### Installing Windows
 Known to work on windows in its early stages.
 You will need OpenGL and GLUT, Box2D 2.13 and SDL 1.2 with a bit of luck.